SkyhawkAnalytics/Mobile-SDK-Handbook/README.md

 #### 1. Slave, Master

 Remote controllers of the Inspire 1 can be configured to act as a Master or a Slave.
 Masters control the entire drone, including the gimbal, while Slaves control only the gimbal.
 Slaves can only issue commands via a Master.

-### DJIMedia

-A class used to store information about an individual media file in the drone's SD card.
-It's used with the Phantom 2 series, Phantom 3 Professional, Phantom 3 Advanced and Inspire 1.

 ## Concepts to Understand